Skip to main content

 What is effective particle size?

-The size of filter media is commonly specified in terms of effective size and coefficient of uniformity, or in terms of particle size range.
+Filter media size is commonly specified in terms of effective size and uniformity coefficient, or in terms of particle size range.
 Effective particle size is defined as the mesh opening through which only 10% (by weight) of a representative sample of the filter media passes.

 It is the ratio calculated by dividing the mesh opening through which 60% (by weight) of a representative sample of a filter material passes by the mesh opening through which only 10% (by weight) of the sample passes.